jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 To understand the lake in greater detail, we also experimented with calcium carbonate in place of sodium bicarbonate to give the same acid neutralizing capacity of the lake.

 ![pH Graph 2](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/pHgraph2.png)
-Figure 6: pH of the lake against its dimensionless residence time using calcium carbonate
+Figure 6: pH of the lake against its dimensionless residence time using calcium carbonate instead of sodium bicarbonate.

 As it can be seen from Figure 6, the pH dropped very fast and thus experiment was stopped quickly.
 This was because the calcium carbonate did not dissolve and remained on the sides of the tank.
 Thus, the actual ANC in the tank was much lower than what it was calculated to be.